Priyanka writes to UP CM, seeks relief for middle class from COVID impact | Education

 The state government should also ensure compensation to those who have been charged excess money by hospitals, she said.

-Priyanka Gandhi also called on the chief minister to rein in inflation and fix the prices of household items such as edible oils, vegetables, and fruits, so that people don't have difficulties during the lockdown.
+Priyanka Gandhi also called on the chief minister to rein in inflation and fix the prices of household items such as edible oils, vegetables and fruits, so that people don't have difficulties during lockdown.

 The Congress leader also flagged the problems being faced by the people due to high electricity bills and urged the state government to give relief in their payment, while also not increasing the price of electricity any further.